comp-lin-alg/comp-lin-alg-course/doc/source/L0_setup.rst

 As you do the exercises, **commit your code** to your repository.
 This will build up your computational exercise solution sets.
 You should commit code early and often - small commits are easier to understand and debug than large ones.
+Push your commits to your remote repository on Github.

 .. hint::